saschabienert/mopub-ios-sdk/README.md

 Making a Release
 ----------------

+The SDK should be built with the latest version of XCode and the Command Line tools installed.

 Making a release is unnecessary for development purposes, but you may want to build the SDK nonetheless.
 To do so, first install dependencies:

 ```